 To begin, I would never discourage someone who has the passion and wants to become a full-time artist to choose otherwise.
 It is a unique, noble and worthy way to make a living.
-That said, as with all entrepreneurial endeavors, going full-time is challenging, to say the least.
+That said, as with all entrepreneurial endeavors, going full-time is challenging.

-Readers of this blog know I work hard at providing practical art business and art marketing advice designed to help artists become more successful. the How to Sell to the Affluent Market post from last week is a perfect example.
-Judging from the response to it, there is a substantial amount of interest in the subject.
-As such, stay tuned, or subscribe for future posts with more details on selling art to rich people.
+Readers of this blog know I work hard at providing practical art business and art marketing advice designed to help artists become more successful.
+The How to Sell to the Affluent Market post is a perfect example.
+Response to the post indicates substantial interest in the subject.
+So, stay tuned, or subscribe for future posts with more details on selling art to rich people.

 Now, whether or not you are destined to make full-time artist status, you will find the ideas, information and inspiration published here helpful in reaching your art career goals and potential.
 Know one thing.
 You do not have to work full-time as an artist to have a rewarding career as an artist.

 Previously, I have written about how When Greatness in Your Art Career Competes with Your Full-time Job.
 In that post, I used myself as an example.
-That is, I work full-time in a tech sales and support position for a large domain, hosting, and email provider.
-I find the work both informative and helpful in feeding my inner geek.
-More importantly, it has provided steady income, health insurance and retirement benefits.
+That is, at the time I wrote it a few years, I worked full-time in a tech sales and support position for a large domain, hosting, and email provider.
+I found the work both informative and helpful in feeding my inner geek.
+More importantly, it has provided steady income, health insurance, and retirement benefits.
 Without the job, adequate health coverage was almost unaffordable.

-Honestly, I would prefer to work full-time as an author, speaker, and workshop leader.
-However, I have had to temper my enthusiasm with the reality of my other commitments and needs.
-I made peace with that decision long ago.
-It is easier to deal with because I have a goal and plans to eventually, and hopefully soon, take the leap to full-time information marketing entrepreneur.
+Honestly, my preference was to work full-time as an author, speaker, and workshop leader.
+However, I had to temper my enthusiasm with the reality of my other commitments and needs.
+I made peace with that decision.
+Doing so made it is easier to deal with because I had goals and plans to move to full-time entrepreneurship.

-I jumped into my current job because it suits me well.
-Having worked 30 years as a commission-based ad sales rep, I had the selling chops down.
-Likewise, I have long been interested in technology.
+I took that job because it suited me well.
+Having worked 30 years in commission sales, I had the selling chops down.
+Likewise, it fed my interest in technology.
 Finding a job with a company that could use my skills and interests turned out to be as ideal as possible for me.

 Don’t get me wrong.
 I chafe at working for the man.
 It is a tradeoff for me, just as it will be for many reading this.
 As the saying goes, “The price you pay for money is work.”
 When someone else is doing the paying, they make decisions for you.
 The flip side of this is when you work for yourself, you have to make sacrifices and perform tasks are not your strong suit, or even distasteful to you.